jamie33o/Code-Innovate-Chat-Hub/README.md

 **Database**<br>
 The project uses the PostgreSQL relational database for storing the data.<br>
-There were created two diagrams to represent the relation between the tables, the initial one and the final one.
+There was two diagrams created to represent the relation between the tables, the initial one and the final one.
 The first one was created before the actual development of the website which led to some changes to the attributes and tables for finding the most relevant and useful ones to be kept.

 <details>